NimishChalkar/ai-network-traffic-analyzer/README.md

 ## Project Overview

-The lab simulates common network attacks from a Kali Linux VM against an Ubuntu sensor environment:
+In this lab, we simulate common network attacks from a Kali Linux VM against an Ubuntu sensor environment:

 - Nmap port scanning
 - Hydra SSH brute force